nivekcode/frontend-heroes/4-exercise-npm-scripts-watch/exercise/README.md

 npm i -D live-server
 ```

-2. Next we add a `serve` task which runs our `lite-server`.
-Note that installing `lite-server` also added a binary named `lite-server` to the bin folder in our `node_modules`.
+2. Next we add a `serve` task which runs our `live-server`.
+Note that installing `live-server` also added a binary named `lite-server` to the bin folder in our `node_modules`.

 ```
-serve: "lite-server"
+serve: "live-server"
 ```

 3. Let's create a new `npm` script called `start` that runs the `serve` and the `watch` task in parallel.